 Early on, living in the Near North Side neighborhood meant living among Blacks, Czechs, Scandinavians, Germans and others.
 Omaha’s Jewish community was located in North Omaha, with several synagogues, businesses, and other institutions spread throughout the area.
 Lutherans, Baptists, Methodists and others were all there as well.
 Long School and others had Americanization classes for all the European immigrants, and the community was a hodgepodge of ethnic and racial identities.
 Many groups self-segregated, while others were forced into isolation.

-One of those communities was Omaha’s African American community.
+One of those communities was called Omaha’s “Black Belt.”

 Hatred Becomes Obvious